GrumpyCockatiel/Raydreams.Encryption/README.md

 ## File Format

 The file format created here is called **rayx** which is cutom.
 It is easy to change.
 It's just a spec I made up.
+I'm totally open to changing it.
+The 256 byte metadata area is not yet in use.

 The byte layout is: